Ever tried to create a WordPress website? Is that a yes? Ok, I presume you have.

 Sadly, it’s not all good news.
 The legacy staging environment is, admittedly, cumbersome and confusing for many developers.
 You’ll notice that it has several wp-config.php problems and it’s incapable of copying across your complete uploads folder.

 That said, you can leverage WP Engine’s Page Performance Testing functionality to analyze your website’s responsiveness.
-Consequently, you’ll be able to determine specific elements that need to be worked on to enhance your pages’ loading speeds.
+Consequently, you’ll be able to determine specific elements that need to be worked on to enhance your pages’ loading speeds (load time).

 If you’re working on multiple client websites, you’ll be pleased that WP Engine development projects accommodate unlimited transferable sites.
 You can set up numerous client sites for free, before moving them to your clients’ respective accounts when they are good enough to go live.

 All things considered, we can agree that Kinsta’s developer features are built to offer simplicity and streamline the whole development process.
 WP Engine, on the other hand, provides dynamism with extended functionalities for an enhanced holistic development process.

 Although Kinsta’s staging environment is extremely basic and incapable of minor tweaks, it supports varying PHP versions for each site.
 The process of moving to production is also as simple as one click.
 Contrastingly, WP Engine allows minor tweaks and a multi-faceted development process utilizing two environments.
 But sadly, the wide array of tools complicates the whole thing.

 Therefore, we can conclude that while Kinsta is simple to developers, WP Engine is dynamic.
 So, there’s no direct winner here.
 The choice is yours at the end of the day.